deepankarck2/Library-Database-Management/readme.md

 # CSC 336 Project Instructions
-## Database Credential Setup:
-- Add a new `credentials.py` file,
-- Add credentials that has been shared
-- Run `python Script.py`

 ## Environment setup:
 - On the root folder of this project run `python -m venv .venv`